pixlsus/website/src/articles/faces-of-open-source/index.md

 So I'd say so far it's been about 50-50.

 ### The lighting setups are wonderful and do justice to the subjects, and I think somebody in the community was curious if you had decided on B&W from the beginning for this series of photos?
-Was this a concious decision early on?
+Was this a conscious decision early on?

-B&W on a white background was a concious choice right from the beginning.
+B&W on a white background was a conscious choice right from the beginning.
 Knowing the group, I felt like that was going to be the best way to explore the people and the faces.
 Every one of these faces just tells, I think, a really interesting story.
 I try to bring the personality of the person into the photo, and B&W has always been my favorite way to do that.